ATKoala/automated-plan-checking/README.md

 Currently, the process to verify planning parameters is to manually check pdf print outs.
 The information required is contained in the DICOM RT-PLAN files created for each treatment plan.
 The goal is a program that can directly extract the information from the DICOM file and then compare this data to a standard data set to produce a pass/fail evaluation.

-## Setting Up
+## System Setup

-### With Anaconda
+### Anaconda Setup

 1. Open Spyder
 2. Check the Python version.
 If it's lower than 3.6, run `conda update python` in the Spyder console.
 3. Anaconda comes with the pandas package preinstalled, but check it with `conda list pandas` in the console.
-It should look like:
-4. Lastly, install the pydicom package with `conda install -c conda-forge pydicom`
+4. Install the pydicom package with `conda install -c conda-forge pydicom`

-### With command line
+### Pip Setup

-It's also possible to set up directly through the command line/powershell, with "pip" the python package manager.
+It's also possible to set up directly through the command line/shell, with "pip", the python package manager.

-1. Ensure Python 3.6 or higher with `python --version`
+1. Ensure Python version 3.6 or higher by running `python --version` in the command line
 2. Install **pandas** (Check if already insalled with `pip show pandas`.
 Can be installed with `pip install pandas`)
 3. Install **pydicom** (Check with `pip show pydicom`.
 Can be installed with `pip install pydicom`)